26 Tax Write-Offs for Brewers

 Equipment depreciation

-Each year you can deduct the depreciation on equipment like your cameras and lenses.
+Each year you can deduct the depreciation on the big-ticket equipment you bought for work.

 Packaging supplies